abran89/task-manager-frontend/README.md

 # Task Manager front end

 This is a simple task management application built with Vue.js.
 The application allows users to create, edit, and delete tasks.
+Additionally, it includes tests implemented with Vitest to ensure the functionality and reliability of the application.

 ## Installation